-This VPN gives access to servers in 90 countries.
+This VPN gives access to servers in 90 countries (with local IP addresses).
 It unblocks a wide range of streaming services including Netflix.
 Apps are available for Windows, macOS, Android, iOS, Linux, Amazon Fire TV, and Amazon Fire Stick.
 You can connect seven devices at a time.

 - Split-exclude feature for websites and split-include feature for applications

 - Ability to connect to multiple servers simultaneously on the same device

 - Doesn’t work in China or the UAE